aoloe/php-gifgifgif/README.md

 # gif gif gif

-Download animated Gifs from an url and provide a _good quality_ url.
+Download animated Gifs from an url and provide a _good quality_ url to be shared with friends.

-The main futile goal of this script is to provide a preview when sharing a custom animation in Whatsapp (and avoiding linking to sharing sites which might not be safe for your audience).
+The main futile goal of this script is simple: provide a preview when sharing a custom animation in Whatsapp (and avoiding linking to sharing sites which might not be safe for your audience).

 - Each upload gets a new random name.
 - A copy of each image is stored on your server.
-- Everybody with the link can access the an html page with the animation in it.
+- Everybody with the link can access the html page with the animation in it.
 - Those who know a _secret_ word, can add new gifs and see the list of all available gifs.

 The script supports Gif and Webp animations.